-Conservation Activity Rele evance Creation, development and management of MPAs Sustainable fisheries Restoration of coral ecosystems Suppression of external pressure factors Sustainable tourism Ease of Implementation (set-up from design through rollout, costs included) Low- Medium Setting up a CTF requires broad stakeholder engagement and a carefully designed governance and organizational structure.
-Setting up a CTF requires specialized technical expertise that usually must be outsourced; typically the process requires 2-3 years and often longer; in addition to the set-up costs, it is necessary to secure the funding for the conservation activities.
-Revenue potential High Many CTFs manage significant sums of money in endowments and sinking funds, and catalyze other sources of revenue for conservation.
-CTF's can play a significant role in managing payments for PES schemes, biodiversity offsets, and can even stimulate development of enterprises.
+Creation, development and management of MPAs Sustainable fisheries Restoration of coral ecosystems Suppression of external pressure factors Sustainable tourism Setting up a CTF requires broad stakeholder engagement and a carefully designed governance and organizational structure. (set-up from design through rollout, costs Low-Setting up a CTF requires specialized technical expertise that usually must be outsourced; typically Medium the process requires 2-3 years and often longer; in addition to the set-up costs, it is necessary to secure the funding for the conservation activities.
+Many CTFs manage significant sums of money in endowments and sinking funds, and catalyze other sources of revenue for conservation.
+High CTF's can play a significant role in managing payments for PES schemes, biodiversity offsets, and can even stimulate development of enterprises.
 Endowment funds manage large amounts yet provide grants only from investment returns.
-Key Considerations Important to establish a collaborative relationship with government while maintaining legal and governance independence.
+Important to establish a collaborative relationship with government while maintaining legal and governance independence.
 Critical to evaluate the legal framework in the country where the CTF will operate; it may be necessary to register the CTF off-shore.
 The Practice Standards for Conservation Trust Funds, produced by the CFA, provides guidance on key elements that should be part of establishing a CTF.
 CTFs can bring together multiple financing tools through one independent entity.